We use some essential cookies to make this website work.

 Timber originating from conifers is known as softwood and that from broadleaves is known as hardwood.
 Please refer to the Glossary for a definition of other terms used in this chapter.

-A copy of all timber tables is available to download as an Excel spreadsheet from the Tables for Download page.
-Longer time series are also available for some tables.
-These can be accessed from our Data Downloads web page.
+A copy of all UK-grown timber tables is available to download as an Excel spreadsheet from www.forestresearch.gov.uk/tools-and-resources/statistics/data-downloads/.

 Removals1(harvesting) of UK roundwood:

 Deliveries1of UK roundwood to wood processors and others:

 Productionof wood products in the UK included:

 1. The difference between total removals and deliveries reported here (around 0.2 million green tonnes in 2017) is likely to reflect a number of factors, including the different data sources and methodologies used.

 2. The 24% increase in hardwood removals is largely attributed to an increase in the estimate for deliveries of UK grown hardwood used for woodfuel reported from 2016 to 2017 (see Table 2.6).
 Therefore, this new estimate should not be interpreted as an increase in a single year.
 This figure is currently under review.